Carl Milles: Return to Sweden

-Milles and his wife returned to Sweden in 1951, and lived in Millesgården every summer until Milles' death in 1955.
+Milles and his wife returned to Sweden in 1951, and lived in Millesgården every summer until Milles's death in 1955.
 They spent winters in Rome, where the American Academy had supplied them with a studio.
 Milles and his wife, Olga, who died in 1967 in Graz, Austria, are buried in a small stone chapel, designed by Milles, at Millesgården.
 Because Swedish law requires burial on sacred ground, it took the assistance of the then reigning Gustaf VI Adolf to allow this resting place.

-Milles support for fascism
+Political views

-Carl Milles expressed admiration for Nazi Germany and Adolf Hitler during the 1920s and 1930s, as well as for Benito Mussolini and Francisco Franco.
+Milles expressed admiration for Nazi Germany and Adolf Hitler during the 1920s and 1930s, as well as for Benito Mussolini and Francisco Franco.
 Carl Milles feared the growing communism and was impressed by the rhetoric of Hitler, Mussolini, and Franco.
 To his friend Frances Rich, he exclaimed, "I love people who clean up their homes and have Sunday finesse.
-I don't care what they're called, but I hate disorder...".
+I don't care what they're called, but I hate disorder ...".
 To Olga Milles, who remained in Graz for a while after the annexation (Anschluss) of Austria to the German Reich, Carl enthusiastically sent "Heil Hitler" greetings.
 However, Milles was hesitant about the methods "to clean up."
-In 1938, he wrote to his sister Ruth: "... but no matter how skillful he (Hitler) is in managing Germany, he rattles too much, but maybe it's the only way to make others understand...".
+In 1938, he wrote to his sister Ruth: "... but no matter how skillful he (Hitler) is in managing Germany, he rattles too much, but maybe it's the only way to make others understand ...".

 Like many intellectuals in Sweden at that time, Milles was also involved in the appeal to the National Association Sweden-Germany.
 The association was formed in 1937 to show its support for Germany and as a reaction to the Swedish journalism, which mostly took a negative stance towards the growing Nazi Germany.
-Milles believed that the Swedish press risked dragging Sweden into the war and argued: "The press's ignorant writers, who have fantasized their small brains to disgusting mockery of a great people striving for independence from hunger and communism...".
+Milles believed that the Swedish press risked dragging Sweden into the war and argued: "The press's ignorant writers, who have fantasized their small brains to disgusting mockery of a great people striving for independence from hunger and communism ...".

 Milles had a complex attitude towards Nazi Germany.
 Many letters are ambiguous, and there are also examples where he opposed German methods.
 But when he visited Germany, which he did annually throughout the 1930s, the criticism often subsided, and he was swept away by the general pro-Nazi "fighting spirit".